Office of Sustainability

 Sustainability is a very big umbrella term that includes many types of societal, economic, and personal efforts in order to better the planet.
 I believe that all students could actively engage in this work, by doing things such as learning more about where your waste goes, understanding policy surrounding microgrids, or running community-wide climate education programs.
 It is important to me that folks engage in these issues because all of them highlight the importance for worldwide change via community action.

 Interests: I spend my time driving the Morris Transit, finding and eating snacks, as well as shopping at the local Someplace Safe Thrift Store.

 Major(s): Statistics, Applied Ecology, Biology and Mathematics minor, 2019

 Sustainability is important to me because our future depends on it.
 Simple as that.
 Sustainability = Environment + Economy + Society

 Jules Burke: Energy Intern

 Major(s): Native American and Indigenous Studies, Environmental Studies, 2021

 Sustainability is the simultaneity of strong community and independence.

 Sustainability is important to me because we must find a way to live that impacts the future positively.
 The earth is not ours to just take from, but to cultivate and improve.

-Interests: I am the Environmental Task Force Co-Leader in MPIRG as well as the Training Coordinator at Higbies, but in my free time I enjoy hiking, photography, experimenting with new food recipes, and cuddle with my crazy cat, Zorro.
+Interests: I am a co-chair for CAC Homecoming and Traditions committee as well as the Training Coordinator at Higbies, but in my free time I enjoy hiking, photography, experimenting with new food recipes, and attempting to teach my Betta Fish some tricks.